mattermost/mattermost-developer-documentation/site/content/integrate/plugins/using-and-managing-plugins.md

   - /integrate/admin-guide/admin-plugins-beta/
 ---

-See our [demo plugin](https://github.com/mattermost/mattermost-plugin-demo) that illustrates the potential for a Mattermost plugin.
-To start writing your own plugin, consult our [starter template](https://github.com/mattermost/mattermost-plugin-starter-template).
+See our {{< newtabref href="https://github.com/mattermost/mattermost-plugin-demo" title="demo plugin" >}} that illustrates the potential for a Mattermost plugin.
+To start writing your own plugin, consult our {{< newtabref href="https://github.com/mattermost/mattermost-plugin-starter-template" title="starter template" >}}.

 Consider using a plugin in the following scenarios: